tsl143/itsopensource/content/blog/how-to-serve-api-locally-with-webpack/index.md

 Here I fetch the remote URL on the server rather than the browser, so there is no CORS restriction and then serve on the response on the same server hence, eliminating CORS.

-I highly recommend to look into [devserver options](https://webpack.js.org/configuration/dev-server/), this can save a lot of our efforts 😊
+I highly recommend to look into [devserver options](https://webpack.js.org/configuration/dev-server/), this can save a lot of your efforts 😊